 How to Make JSP Scriptlets on Java 7, Java 8 and Above on Apache Sling and Adobe AEM

-Sling permits rendering JSP with scriptlets.
+Apache Sling permits rendering JSP files with scriptlets.
 By default, the JSP compiler targets Java 6 compatibility.
-When running on newer JVM versions and wanting to use features like diamond operators (Java 7) or lambdas and streams (Java 8), you must configure the JSP Scripts Handler accordingly.
+When running on newer JVM versions and wanting to use modern Java features like diamond operators (Java 7) or lambdas and streams (Java 8), you must configure the Sling JSP Scripts Handler accordingly.

 The Problem

-Without proper configuration, compilation errors appear when using newer Java syntax:
+Without proper configuration, you will encounter compilation errors when using newer Java syntax in your JSP scriptlets:

 1